3 minute read

 4. Security

-Our online world comes with inherent risks, so keeping pupils safe online is a key concern for headteachers.
-Despite the benefits, without proper care technology can leave pupils open to misinformation and manipulation.
-But there are steps headteachers can take to prevent this.
-For example putting the right training, processes and policies in place and making digital literacy a core part of the school curriculum.
-Check out these top tips to keep your pupils safe online.
+Our online world comes with inherent risks, so keeping students safe online is a key concern for headteachers.
+Despite the benefits, without proper care, technology can leave pupils open to misinformation and manipulation.
+There are steps headteachers can take to prevent this, like putting the right training, processes, and policies in place and making digital literacy a core part of the school curriculum.

 With the GDPR approaching, data protection is also at the forefront of all headteachers’ minds.
 They should, therefore, work with departmental heads and any technology providers to check whether data is managed securely and in accordance with the statutory requirements.